 Level (a) in the fair value hierarchy consists of assets and liabilities valued using unadjusted quoted prices in active markets for identical assets or liabilities.
-An active market for the asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an on-going basis.
+An active market for the asset or liability occur with sufficient frequency and volume to provide pricing information on an on-going basis.